FObersteiner/pyFuppes/README.md

 ## Installation

-- from the pypi: `pip install pyfuppes`:
+- from the pypi: `pip install pyfuppes`

 - (fork and) clone the repo, then run `pip install .` in the repo's directory (add `-e` for editable mode)